 Another thing to keep in mind is that just because something is gluten-free doesn’t mean that it is free of sugar, preservative, artificial ingredients, which are the main ingredients that our children are reacting to.

 Gluten is very inflammatory to our autistic children.

 It is very disruptive to their guts and brains and is very hard for them to digest.

 Removing gluten is an important first step to helping your child have a better quality of life.

 I would like to hear from you in the comments.
-Have you started your child on a gluten-free diet?
+Have you started on a gluten-free diet for toddlers with autism?
 If so, what benefits have you seen already?